When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Probability

-More often in months September, October, November, December.
+More often in the months of September, October, November and December.

-In the mountains, the fog is a very common weather condition.
-The higher we go the bigger chance we have to encounter thick clouds of moist.
+In the mountains, fog is a very common weather condition.
+The higher we go the bigger chance we have to encounter thick clouds of moisture.

-Reading reports of TOPR Tatra Volunteer Rescue Unit I can conclude the fog is one of the most often reasons hikers are getting lost.
-It is just easy to lose orientation and miss the route signs.
-When we combine fog with the snow it becomes even more dangerous as right now route signs are probably under the snow.
+Reading reports of TOPR Tatra Volunteer Rescue Unit I can conclude that fog is one of the most frequent reasons hikers get lost.
+It is very easy to lose orientation and miss the route signs.
+When we combine fog with the snow it becomes even more dangerous as route signs are often under the snow or covered with ice.

 Video showing the fog and low visibility